edmundmk/kenaf/doc/Rationale.md

 I needed Kenaf to be 'stackless' by default, allowing calls to be be suspended by native code until an answer is available.
 Given that native code can do this, why not allow scripts to use the same machinery?

-## Why isn't Kenaf statically typed?

-Implementing a large project in a dynamic language without type checking is a terrible idea.

-But Kenaf is not designed for writing large projects.
-It is designed to be both embeddable and readable, for situations where you need relatively small bits of logic that can be read and updated by the widest possible audience.